Exercises for Easing Hand Arthritis Pain

 In healthy joints, bones have a slippery tissue called cartilage that covers the ends of the bones where the joints meet, allowing them to move smoothly.
 The cartilage is lubricated by synovial fluid.
 When the cartilage breaks down and wears away, the bones rub together and the synovial becomes sticky, causing pain and swelling.
 Arthritis can develop in any of the 27 bones of the hand, but is most common in the base of the thumb and the joint closest to the fingertips.

-To cope with the pain, your doctor may prescribe anti-inflammatory medications, but certain exercises for the hands also help to strengthen the muscles that support the joints, keeping ligaments and tendons flexible and increasing the production of synovial fluid.
+To cope with the pain, your doctor may prescribe anti-inflammatory medication.
+Exercises for the hands can also help strengthen the muscles that support the joints, keep ligaments and tendons flexible and increase the production of synovial fluid.

 Start by holding your hands out in front of you, palms open.
 Then begin to slowly circle the wrists.
 Allow the fingers to move in any way to encourage circulation in the whole hand.
 Breath easily as your circle the hands and wrists 3-5 times.
 Be sure to circle in the reverse direction 3-5 times.
 Pause when you are done with your hands in your lap and notice any sensations.

 Bring palms together in front of your chest.
 Pressing into all the fingers, draw the heels of your hands apart 2-3 times.
 Next, press the heels and palms of your hands together as you separate the fingers.
 Repeat 1-2 more times, breathing easily and steadily.